The Best Amalfi Coast Itinerary

 My favorite way to do so is via scooter.
 It is magic; there is nothing like zipping around the world’s most beautiful coastline without windows, a car frame, or anything else blocking your view.
 If you want Amalfi Coast photos this is your best bet.

 The day I spent zipping around the coast on the back of a scooter was truly one of the best days of my life and one that I will remember forever!
+Click here to see the latest prices and reserve your spot!

 If scooters aren’t your thing, you can also do this via vintage ’50s Ape Calessino.
 Click here to see the latest prices.
 Note that although the tour says it starts in Ravello, you are able to start it in Positano instead (I confirmed).
 Just book it and then let them know you need to be picked up in Positano.
 Also note that it sells out extremely early — book it ASAP.